Laivateollisuus: Takeover by Valmet

 LaTe's main market segment became research vessels and other special vessels.
 The neighbouring Valmet-owned Pansio shipyard had a similar portfolio, and in order to strengthen its position, Valmet took over Laivateollisuus in 1973.
-At the beginning both yards continued operating as independent business units but were put together in 1983 under new name Valmetin Laivateollisuus Oy.
+At first both yards continued operating as independent business units, but they were combined in 1983 under new name Valmetin Laivateollisuus Oy.
 The name was changed back to Oy Laivateollisuus Ab in 1986.
 During the 1970s LaTe started producing prefabricated cabins for ships and prefabricated roof modules for construction industry.

 Wärtsilä Marine

-During 1986 Valmet and Wärtsilä agreed merging their shipbuilding businesses under new company Wärtsilä Marine in which Valmet remained owner with 30% share.
-As a part of restructuring, the Laivateollisuus yard was decided to be closed in 1988.
-In the same December the gluelam production was sold to a consortium formed by three workers.
+In 1986 Valmet and Wärtsilä agreed merging their shipbuilding businesses under the new company Wärtsilä Marine, in which Valmet retained a 30% share.
+As a part of restructuring, the company decided to close the Laivateollisuus yard in 1988.
+In December of that year the gluelam production was sold to a consortium formed by three workers.
 Gluelam structure producer Late-Rakenteet Oy started operation on 1 January 1989.
-Oy Laivateollisuus Ab was officially discontinued in 1990.
+Oy Laivateollisuus Ab was officially closed in 1990.